Our History - FELLOWSHIP OF CHRISTIAN COUNCILS AND CHURCHES IN THE GREAT LAKES AND HORN OF AFRICA (FECCLAHA)

 Our History

-The meetings included: the November 1996 consultation in Johannesburg, South Africa; March 1997 meeting in Entebbe, Uganda; August 1997 meeting in Kigali, Rwanda; and the September 1997 meeting in Geneva, Switzerland.
+This sad occurrence left the religious leaders in deep thoughts.
+Consequently, a series of massive consultations and meetings at national, regional and global levels were held seeking a common understanding and approach to issues of peace, justice and reconciliation in the region.
+These included: the November 1996 consultation in Johannesburg, South Africa; March 1997 meeting in Entebbe, Uganda; August 1997 meeting in Kigali, Rwanda; and the September 1997 meeting in Geneva, Switzerland.

 FECCLAHA was officially launched on 4th March 1999 to foster ecumenical fellowship that promotes justice, sustainable peace and development in the countries of: Burundi, Democratic Republic of Congo (DRC), Eritrea, Ethiopia, Rwanda, Kenya, South Sudan, Sudan, Tanzania and Uganda.
-FECCLAHA was registered in Kenya in February 2001 where its Secretariat arm is based.
+FECCLAHA was then registered in Kenya in February 2001 where its Secretariat arm is based.

 Facebook